-- iii.
+Senate Education Bills

+March 23, 2021

 SB 247: Religious Garb in Schools.
-The bill would repeal Section 1112 of the Public School Code of 1949, which prohibits a teacher from wearing any garb, mark, emblem or insignia that would indicate he or she is a member of or adherent to any religious order orsect while in the performance of their duties as a teacher.
-A teacher who violates this ban must be suspended from teaching for a term of one year, or permanently disqualified fromteaching after multiple offenses.
+The bill would repeal Section 1112 of the Public School Code of 1949, which prohibits a teacher from wearing any garb, mark, emblem or insignia that would indicate he or she is a member of or adherent to any religious order or sect while in the performance of their duties as a teacher.
+A teacher who violates this ban must be suspended from teaching for a term of one year, or permanently disqualified from teaching after multiple offenses.
 Furthermore, under current statute, a public school director can be held criminally liable for failing to enforce this prohibition.

-First and Second Consideration in the Senate; set on the Senate Calendar. - iv.
+First and Second Consideration; set on the Senate Calendar.

 SB 381: Substitute Teacher Program.
 The bill would make permanent the provisions of Act 86 of 2016, created an opportunity for prospective educators to serve as substitute teachers for a limited time by allowing schools, intermediate units and area career and technical schools with the option to utilize individuals training to be teachers to serve as a substitute teacher, provided the individual has valid clearances and at least 60 credit hours.
 The temporary program is set to expire on June 30.

+First and Second Consideration; referred to Senate Appropriations Committee

+Senate Education Committee met on April 23 to discuss Education Reform

+Senate State Government

-First and Second Consideration in the Senate; Referred to Senate Appropriation Committee. - v.
-Senate Education Committee met on April 23 to discuss Education Reform - vi.
-SB 552 (Sen. Dush, R-Jefferson)- Vexatious requestor: Would create a new process by which agencies may petition the Office of Open Records (OOR) for relief from a vexatious requester.
+Senate Bill 552 (Sen. Dush, R-Jefferson) - Vexatious requestor: would create a new process by which agencies may petition the Office of Open Records (OOR) for relief from a vexatious requester.
 Vexatious requesters are individuals who use the RTKL with malicious intent to intimidate, harass, or punish an agency, which results in bogging down the agency and wasting taxpayer resources.
-Reported from committee on April 27; Set on Senate Calendar for May 10. - vii.
-SB 312 (Sen. Brooks, R-Mercer)- Fees for commercial requests: Would permit agencies such as school districts and local governments to charge reasonable fees which can be assessed for the search, review, and compilation of records which are requested for commercial purposes.
+Reported from committee on April 27; Set on Senate Calendar for May 10.

+Senate Bill 312 (Sen. Brooks, R-Mercer) Fees for commercial requests: Would permit agencies such as school districts and local governments to charge reasonable fees which can be assessed for the search, review, and compilation of records which are requested for commercial purposes.
 Currently, the law only allows to charge for duplication and mailing costs.
 Introduced and referred to Senate State Government Committee.

-Reported from committee on April 27; Set on Senate Calendar for May 10. - viii.
-SB 554 (Sen. Stefano, R-Fayette, Somerset and Westmoreland)- Sunshine Act: Would require that agencies make their meeting agendas available to the public.
+Reported from committee on April 27; Set on Senate Calendar for May 10.

+SB 554 (Sen. Stefano, R- Fayette, Somerset and Westmoreland) Sunshine Act: Would require that agencies make their meeting agendas available to the public.
 Once the agenda has been finalized and posted for the public, the agency may not take any official action on any item that is not listed on the notice, except in emergency situations or to consider matters that are de minimis in nature.